International Transfer Admissions

 - Final, official high school academic documents

-- Summer enrollment not advised for entering International students
+* Summer enrollment is not advised for entering International students.

 Transfer Admission Criteria